-As the UK centres on research studies, many target the UK for courses such as Law, Medicine, Business and Administration studies, Finance and Accounting, as well as Creative Arts and Design.
-The UK and Australian study modules are similar, with the option for choosing subjects beyond your major field of study available as a second degree or minor in the Joint programme.
+As the UK centres on research studies, many targets the UK for courses such as Law, Medicine, Business and Administration studies, Finance and Accounting, as well as Creative Arts and Design.
+The UK and Australian study modules are similar, with the option for choosing subjects beyond your major field of study available as a second degree or minor in the Joint Programme.

 Entry Requirements for UK Universities